veronicachelu/veronicachelu.github.io/content/authors/admin/_index.md

   * 🤖 acceleration, adaptivity, plasticity, planning for lifelong learning

   * 🧠 neuroplasticity, habitual or goal directed behavior, psychedelic research for
-    * psychopathology
+    * therapeutic drug design, psychopathology
-    * altered states of consciousness---meditation 🧘🏻‍♀️ and psychedelics 🌀
+    * study and understanding of altered states of consciousness
+      * via meditation 🧘🏻‍♀️ and/or psychedelics 🌀

 _________________________________________________________________